-Small changes can have a big impact, like a fresh coat of paint, or updated flooring and window coverings.
+It doesn’t have to be a total renovation.
+Simple cosmetic touch ups like afresh coat of paint, or updated flooring and window coverings can do wonders.
 Improving the kitchen and bathroom can also be a worthwhile investment.

 Many landlords refuse to allow pets which means that pet owners are often willing to pay a higher price for the limited number of properties that do allow their furry friends.
-Pet owners can be great tenants and allowing pets can give your property a real point of difference, making it lease faster and achieve higher rents.
+Pet owners can be great tenants and allowing pets can give your property a real point of difference.

 The art of setting rents is to raise them periodically without driving out your tenants and suffering vacancy.
 This involves understanding exactly what is available nearby and the cost and hassle of moving for the tenant.

 If you study the market closely, you can ensure you are extracting the maximum price for your property without increasing vacancy.

 Lenders often change their investment property interest rates depending on market fluctuations.
 Keep an eye out and benchmark your loan to market to see if there’s a better deal available.
 A small difference in interest rate can add up to a lot over time.

 For instance, on a 30-year property investment loan of $450,000, if you find an interest rate just 20 basis points cheaper than your current interest rate, may end up saving you an estimated $22,500 over the life of your loan (calculation based on a 25 year loan term).
 To see how much you can save on your loan with a cheaper interest rate, use our free mortgage calculator.